 That period was also the pinnacle of minstrel performance by sheer size, with some stage shows involving hundreds of performers.
 The billboard displays and other horrifying advertisements that we associate with minstrelsy now are often from this period.
 That 1890s peak heralded the decline of stage minstrelsy as a professional form in the next decades.
 It distorts our historic memory of what was heard at a blackface minstrel show in the 1870s or 1930s.

-More benign, sometimes even sympathetic, racial tropes, characterizations, and imagery were the norm before and after the 1890s, and those continued on unabated well into the 20th century.
-In the early days of minstrelsy much of the audience for it had never seen a black person and they earnestly sought the experience.
+More benign, sometimes even sympathetic, racial tropes, characterizations, and imagery were the norm before and after the 1890s.
+In the early days of minstrelsy many attending int the north had never met a Black person and they earnestly sought an authentic experience of what was to them a foreign southern culture.
 In the later days of minstrelsy, the decades covered in this book, good humored characterizations made it harder for the general public to perceive what the problem was.

 This complex picture doesn’t excuse the past.
 People should have known better, and some did.
 The Chicago Defender’s praise of radio minstrelsy was in response to another Black paper’s condemnation of it.
 By the time Victor and Columbia set down to capture a complete minstrel shows on record in 1902 and 1903 public sentiment had changed.
 The labels included little racial humor on those highly staged recordings.
-The Blackface Minstrel Show had by then begun its rebranding as a wholesome traditional entertainment.
-Women and marriage take the brunt of the jokes, surrounded by rat-a-tat cornball comedy.
+The blackface minstrel show had by then begun its rebranding as a wholesome traditional entertainment.
+Women and marriage taking the brunt of the jokes, surrounded by rat-a-tat cornball comedy.

 The Minstrel Show in Mass Media: 20th Century Performances on Radio, Records, Film and Television tells the rest of the story.
 It tells it completely and succinctly, without getting into any politics beyond those shaping events in real time.
 The focus is on performances themselves.
 The performers, the skits, and the media on which they appear.
 At an approachable length, and as riveting as any secret knowledge, it should be included in every syllabus that touches this subject.
 These are the unvarnished facts from which good cultural analysis can be drawn.